MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 ---
 tags: post
 layout: post
+title: Display options for ProcessWire sites
-title: Building flexible display options
+menu_title: Building flexible display options
+description: Pointers and examples on how to create easy to use yet effective display options for ProcessWire pages and content.
 ---

 # Building flexible display options for ProcessWire